-And another fun addition to their visit was that two of our other friends who we know through Chels + Nick had also planned a trip on their own down to Kona.
-They weren’t sure which island Aaron + I were on, had no idea Chelsea + Nick were headed down, etc. It was totally unplanned for us to all end up here together yet, here we were in the jungle shooting the shit with people we loved – everything aligned perfectly.
+And another fun addition to their visit was that two of our other friends who we know through Chels and Nick had also planned a trip on their own down to Kona.
+They weren’t sure which island Aaron and I were on, had no idea Chelsea and Nick were headed down, etc. It was totally unplanned for us to all end up here together yet, here we were in the jungle shooting the shit with people we loved – everything aligned perfectly.

 After our dear friends left, it was back to business for a month or so while we planned our first island trip.

 Our niece was born.
 We celebrated little wins.
 We went to the beach a lot.

 In April, we made a hop, skip and jump over to O’ahu and in my humble opinion, I think we did it right!
 We thoroughly enjoyed our time there and I shared a whole post if you’re traveling there soon!